Journeys of Transformation

 The results of field-testing the process in Rwanda in 2011 and 2012 affirmed the transformation of men’s behaviors and attitudes, leading to greater empowerment of women.
 More specifically, findings show that involving men and their partners in these community activities and discussions resulted in increased income, as well as in the greater participation of men in childcare and reductions in couples’ conflict.

 While developed in the context of Rwanda, the activities and the approach are relevant to, and can be adapted to, other settings around the world.
-A randomized controlled trial of Journeys of Transformation began in Burundi in 2014, with results expected in 2017.

 - Bolsa Família Companion Program: This companion program to Brazil’s Bolsa Família initiative promotes women’s economic empowerment by engaging men as allies in transforming harmful gender attitudes and behaviors that impact progress in Brazil.